-Cold brew is coarsely ground coffee that’s been brewed with cold water for 14 to 18 hours.
+Cold brew coffee is coarsely ground coffee that’s been brewed with cold water for 12 to 18 hours.
 The cold water allows for a slow, gentle extraction process that yields a rich and low-acid brew.
-Cold brew concentrate — as opposed to coffee concentrate, which is made with hot water — is the undiluted form of cold brew coffee that is used as a base for iced coffee and beyond.
+Cold brew concentrate — as opposed to regular coffee concentrate, which is made with hot water — is the undiluted form of cold brewed coffee that is used as a base for iced coffee and beyond.

 How to make cold brew concentrate

-Making cold brew concentrate is a great way to prepare your daily cup ahead of time, though it does take a bit of patience.
+Making cold brew coffee at home is a great way to prepare your daily cup ahead of time, though it does take a bit of patience.
 Luckily, if you want to know how to make cold brew concentrate, we’ve made it easy for you.

-Using Trade Cold Brew Bags, add 3 ounces (or 85 grams) of coarsely ground coffee.
+Using Trade Cold Brew Bags, add 3 ounces (or 85 grams) of coarse ground coffee.
 If you’re not weighing, use the cold brew bag’s drawstring as a guide. (pro tip: Don’t overfill your bag, as you want the water to be able to mingle with all of the coffee grounds.)

 Place your coffee-filled bag in your quart jar, add 16 ounces (or 473 grams) of cold water or room temperature water, and seal it with a lid.
-It’s super-important to use cold water, as you want to prevent any oxidation or over-extraction, which will yield bitter, sour, and stale flavors.
+It’s super-important to use cold water, as you want to prevent any oxidation or over-extraction, which will yield a bitter, sour, and stale coffee taste.

 So, how long does coffee take to brew?
-Once you place your mason jar in a place that is cool and dark area, you can expect it the brewing process to take between 14 and 18 hours.
+Once you place your mason jar in a cool and dark area, you can expect it the brewing process to take between 14 and 18 hours.
 If your home is on the warmer side use less time, and if you’re in a cooler environment, stick to the higher end of the time range.

 At the end of your brew time, remove the cold brew bag and discard or compost.
 You now have your very own cold brew concentrate!